nmerkulov/faceittt/README.md

 4) Please pay attention to "eventHandler" funcs at application layer.
 This is  sort-of hooks for handling events.
 Lets say - it can be very specific logging or it can be kafka/rabbit/nats emitting.
 So by that mechanics we can plug in new notificators  as we want.
 5) API build sort-of REST api.
 Few things to mention:
-    * Some properties are immytable - password, email nickname and ID.
+    * Some properties are immutable - password, email nickname and ID.
 Thats just my assumption for application logic
     * Editing API stands on a PUT method, which idiomatically often used as "update evertything according to request" (or "create or update" in some cases. not ours).
 To explain it i'll provide opposite example - JSON-PATCH or RFC6902.
 So, in our API, if some field is not presented in payload - this field will be flushed in the database as well.
 Usually i prefer to use